The Power of Positive Thinking: Criticisms

 Peale's work came under criticism from various mental health experts, theologians, and academics.
-One general criticism against Peale's book was the lack of verified sources.
+One general criticism of Peale's book was the lack of verified sources.
 The Power of Positive Thinking includes many personal anecdotes that the reader has no way of validating.
 The book includes stories about “a business executive”, “a man, an alcoholic”, “a famous trapeze artist”, “a friend of [Peale’s], a midwestern businessman”, and other unnamed individuals which cannot be verified from the information Peale presents with each anecdote.

 Similarity to hypnosis

 Psychiatrist R. C. Murphy addresses another criticism of Peale's work in an article in The Nation dated May 7, 1955.
-He compares Peale's message in The Power of Positive Thinking to that of hypnosis, writing that "self knowledge, in Mr. Peale's understanding, is unequivocally bad; self hypnosis is good."
+He compares Peale's message in The Power of Positive Thinking to that of hypnosis, writing that "self-knowledge, in Mr. Peale's understanding, is unequivocally bad; self-hypnosis is good."
 Murphy explains that such repeated hypnosis defeats an individual's self-motivation, sense of reality, and ability to think critically.
 He describes Peale's understanding of the mind as inaccurate and his description of the workings of the mind as deceptively simplistic and false.
 Murphy states that if man's unconscious “can be conceptualized merely as a container for a small number of psychic fragments, then ideas like 'mind-drainage' follow.
 So does the reliance on self-hypnosis, which is the cornerstone of Mr. Peale's philosophy.”
-Murphy concludes that Peale's techniques for positive thinking relate too closely to hypnosis and are inadequate for the readers’ needs of self-improvement.
+Murphy concludes that Peale's techniques for positive thinking relate too closely to hypnosis and are inadequate for the readers’ needs for self-improvement.

 Albert Ellis, an influential psychologist of the 20th century and the founder of cognitive therapy, also criticized Peale's techniques for their similarities with hypnotism.
 He compared the techniques presented with those of the hypnotist Émile Coué and asserted that the repeated use of these hypnotic techniques could lead to significant mental health problems.
 Ellis stated that eventually Peale's teachings “lead to failure and disillusionment, and not only boomerang back against people, but often prejudice them against effective therapy."